Arkodarkk/Professional_Photographer_Portfolio/README.md

    - If not already installed, install live-server: `npm install -g live-server`
    - Start the frontend live server: `live-server`

+3. **Login**
-3. To login and see the admin panel and use the modal to interact with the pictures here the details :
+   To login and see the admin panel and use the modal to interact with the pictures here the details :
    - email: sophie.bluel@test.tld
    - password: S0phie